planetsaint/windows-background-app/README.md

 # MyBackgroundApp

 A lightweight 32-bit Windows application with a dynamic plugin system, built for extensibility and ease of use.
-> Can be used as a payload horse for Shellter injection
+- **Can be used as a payload horse for Shellter injection**

 ##  Features

+- **Automatic Injection / Obfuscation**: Script that automatically copies and obfuscates payload on target system
 - **Cross-platform development**: Built on Linux, runs on Windows
 - **Plugin System**: Dynamic loading of DLL plugins at runtime
 - **Interactive Mode**: Real-time control with menu interface